wp-plugins/7hide/readme.txt

 Latest Version available @ www.7-layers.at

 Adds a [hide]xxx[/hide] tag to your wordpress blog!
 Use it if you want to hide text until the user presses the button.
-You can easily set the styling of this via the 7hide admin section in wordpress, which is automatically added when activating the plugin
+If you want another text on the button than the standard one make [hide title="your buttontext"] You can easily set the styling of this via the 7hide admin section in wordpress, which is automatically added when activating the plugin